thejcannon/OhTheMethodsYouCanMake/Slides2.md

 ...

 <!--
+(1 minute)

-Josh Cannon, aka "Dunder Seuss" has written no books so far, has been on a single podcast, and done exactly one talk before he decided to write this one.
+Josh Cannon, aka "Dunder Seuss" has written no books so far, has been on a single podcast, and done exactly one talk before he decided to write this book.

 Josh is a Build Engineer by day, a maintainer of the Pantsbuild Open Source Build System also by day.
 And sometimes participates in other open source projects, Python community discussions, and conference speaking... also by day.

-He's a lover of getting to know enough Python to make expressive, readable, intuitive code, and wrote this book to teach others of the power and magic that you can bring to your objects to make them expressive, readable, and intuitive.
+He's a lover of getting to know enough Python to make expressive, readable, and intuitive code.
+He wrote this book to teach others of the power and magic that you can bring to your objects to make them expressive, readable, and intuitive.

 -->

 ---

-For Dottie and Teddy
+For Dottie and Teddy, with Love

 ---

 <!--

 Congratulations!
 Today is your day.
 You will soon learn you some magic,